at Montauk State Park

 Open Shelter Day-Use Area

-This lightly wooded area contains handicap parking for two individual picnic sites and a shelter with a group grill and extended-end tables.
+This lightly wooded area contains accessible parking for two individual picnic sites and a shelter with a group grill and extended-end tables.
 A flush restroom is immediately adjacent to the shelter, along with a water fountain.
 These amenities are accessible to all users.
 The shelter can accommodate up to 70 people and may be reserved.

 Historic Mill Building

-The mill has not been modified for access due to its historic nature, however, audiotapes of its history and a picture album are available upon request.
+The mill has not been modified for access due to its historic nature; however, audiotapes of its history and a picture album are available upon request.

 - Starting upstream, the first accessible site is at Montauk Lake.
 You should stop at the Department of Conservation’s hatchery building to get permission to drive the one-quarter mile to the site.
 A paved pier extends out into the lake in this 'Catch and Release Only' area.
 Most of the day, this site would be sunny.
 The closest accessible restroom and water fountain are located across from the hatchery building.

 - The third location is at the ever-popular White Oak Hole.
-Here, three handicap parking spaces are offered adjacent to a pathway leading down to a level landing.
+Here, three accessible parking spaces are offered adjacent to a pathway leading down to a level landing.
 This area allows artificial lures and natural bait.
 Some users may need assistance negotiating the corners.